servomouse/nadl/readme.md

     ]

 In this example, the network has three input groups:
-- main_input containing a single neuron with an index 0
+- main_input containing a single input with an index 0
 - secondary_input containing inputs 1, 2, 3, 4, 5, 6 and 7
 - unnamed group with a range of indices from 8 to 31.